rackerlabs/support-how-to/content/cloud-servers/cloud-server-image-limitations.md

     disk, *not any attached data disks*.
 The Cloud Backup service can back up data disks to Cloud Files.

--   Although you can import images into the Rackspace open cloud by using Cloud Images, you can boot a server from such an image only if it's been properly prepared for use in the Rackspace open cloud
+-   Although you can import images into the Rackspace open cloud by using Cloud Images, you can boot a server from such an image only if it's been properly prepared for use in the Rackspace open cloud.

     **Note**: All servers based on the OpenStack architecture can have images exported and imported between accounts.
 For more information, see the [Cloud Images FAQ](/how-to/cloud-images-faq).